idareis/ida-profile-portfolio/README.md

 Photo by <a href="https://unsplash.com/@onkysf?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Yusuf Onuk</a> on <a href="https://unsplash.com/photos/a-group-of-sunflowers-pGpbccZU3vk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>.

-Partial guidance with the code through the portfolio of <a href="https://github.com/NicoleSanG">Nicole Santamaría</a>.
+Partial guidance with the grid and about sections of code through the portfolio of <a href="https://github.com/NicoleSanG">Nicole Santamaría</a>.

 Credits to <a href="https://github.com/Natalattef">Natalattef</a> for the collaboration for the Cheeky Choc website.

-Credits to <a href="https://github.com/MadeBaruna">MadeBaruna</a> and <a href="https://github.com/NurMarvin">Marvin Witt</a> for images and links provided for the open source APIs/applications.
+Credits to <a href="https://github.com/MadeBaruna">MadeBaruna</a> and <a href="https://github.com/NurMarvin">Marvin Witt</a> for images and links provided for the open source APIs/applications of Paimon.moe and GenshinDev, respectively.

 Icons by <a target="_blank" href="https://icons8.com">Icons8</a>.

 ## License